-Today, Rock Ford Plantation is comprised of 33 acres at the southeastern edge of Lancaster City surrounded by Lancaster County Central Park.
-However, the Rock Ford Foundation is a private, non-profit foundation which is not affiliated with the Lancaster County Park system.
-The house is on the National Register of Historic Places and is recorded in the Historic American Building Survey.
+Rock Ford Plantation, the preserved 18th Century home of Edward Hand who served as Adjutant General to George Washington during the American Revolution, is comprised of 33 acres at the southeastern edge of Lancaster City surrounded by Lancaster County Central Park.
+The mansion is on the National Register of Historic Places and is recorded in the Historic American Building Survey.
 Rock Ford is widely considered to be one of the most important examples of Georgian domestic architecture surviving in Pennsylvania and the most intact building predating 1800 in Lancaster County.
-The mansion remains remarkably preserved and essentially unchanged architecturally from the 18th Century.
-Rock Ford Plantation offers visitors an authentic example of refined country living as it existed during the early years of the Republic.
+The mansion’s elegant rooms are furnished with an outstanding collection of period furnishings and decorative arts.
+Rock Ford offers visitors an authentic example of refined country living as it existed during the early years of the Republic.

 Weddings at Rock Ford